JoelLefkowitz/cached-prisma/README.md

 ```

 Create a database.
 In this example we create a postgres container.
 You can
-switch db, user and password for your environment.
+switch the db, user and password for your environment.

 ```bash
 docker run --rm -d              \